wp-plugins/sunny/README.txt

 1. Login [CloudFlare](http://cloudflare.com).
 2. Release you IP on the threat control dashborad.

+= Parse error: syntax error, unexpected T_FUNCTION in ... =
+If you come across this error, make sure that you have PHP 5.3 or later installed.

 = Dose it support mulitsite? =

 Confirmed that it doesn't work network wide.
 While this version of `Sunny` does not intended to support mulitsite, you might want to try activating `Sunny` on a per site basis (WPMU DEV has a step-by-step [tutorial](http://premium.wpmudev.org/manuals/wpmu-manual-2/activating-and-deactivating-plugins-on-a-per-site-basis/)).
 Please report your findings.